ggkuhnle/data-analysis/README.md

-# 🧪 Python Data Analysis for Nutrition and Food Science
+# 🧪 Python Data Analysis for Nutrition and Food Science students

-This repository contains teaching materials for a short Python-based data analysis bootcamp, aimed at final-year students in Nutrition and Food Science.
+This repository contains teaching materials for a short Python-based data analysis course for students in Nutrition and Food Science.
 All notebooks are compatible with **Google Colab**, so no installation is required.

 ## 📚 Contents